vspruyt/FastAhrs/README.md

 # FastAHRS

+Part of my self balancing robot project.

-Robust 400Hz Atitude and Heading (AHRS) estimation for the AdaFruit "Precision NXP 9-DOF breakout board - FXOS8700 + FXAS21002"
+Robust 400Hz Atitude and Heading (AHRS) estimation for the AdaFruit "Precision NXP 9-DOF breakout board - FXOS8700 + FXAS21002".
-This libraries solves a bunch of issues that come with the default AdaFruit libraries, and uses the latest updates of the MadgWick filter that few people seem to be aware of.
+This library solves a bunch of issues that come with the default AdaFruit libraries, and uses the latest updates of the MadgWick filter that few people seem to be aware of.